tinuh/grade-melon/README.md

   <h1>Grade Melon</h1>
 </div>
 <br>
-Grade Melon is a grade viewer pulling from Student Vue.
-It was created using Next.js as a PWA.
-It also uses TailwindCSS, PostCSS, Flowbite, Framer Motion, Formik, and Chart.js.

 Grade Melon is a modern, responsive interface that's designed to connect to Synergy's StudentVUE™ software*.
 It is not meant to replace Synergy, rather, act as a complement to it.
 Grade Melon is only a user-facing interface to access and present data already stored in Synergy.
+It was created using Next.js as a PWA.
+It also uses TailwindCSS, PostCSS, Flowbite, Framer Motion, and Chart.js.

 *This is a third party, unofficial tool.
 Grade Melon is not affiliated with this company in any way, shape, or form.
 StudentVUE is a registered trademark owned by Edupoint.